codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 We all know how important is Infrastructure as Code(IaC) in a DevOps environment, the main reasons are that code is:

-- Reproducible: We can run how many times we want and we are going to get the expected result, unlike manual changes automations won't commit silly mistakes of forgetting to run a command.
+- Reproducible: We can run how many times we want and we are going to get the expected result, unlike manual changes automation won't commit silly mistakes of forgetting to run a command.
 - Versionable: We can version using git, track the changes and be able to use the same collaboration tools and techniques like Merge Requests and Review.
 - Automated: Besides triggering you don't have to do anything to get the infrastructure up and running.

 In case your project isn't following the latest trend and using something like serverless or Kubernetes there's a big chance that you are using Virtual Machines, even if you are in the cloud.
-In this case there are two kind of tools for IaC in VM environments.
+In this case, there are two kinds of tools for IaC in VM environments.

 - Provisioning Tools: Those are the ones to create the infrastructure, like Terraform or CloudFormation.
 - Configuration Management Tools: Which are the ones used to setup machines, deploy applications and configure them.
 We have many tools for that like Ansible, Chef, Puppet.

-One of the issues that we have around that is time, after provisioning everything we have to install everything to the box, usually you will have multiple applications and runtimes to install before running your application also there's the change of some of those steps to fail due some dependency that isn't available anymore, like a repository for apt.
-Those applications/runtimes are less prone to change than your configurations or you applications.
+One of the issues that we have around that is time, after provisioning everything we have to install everything to the box, usually, you will have multiple applications and runtimes to install before running your application also there's the change of some of those steps to fail due to some dependency that isn't available anymore, as a repository for apt.
+Those applications/runtimes are less prone to change than your configurations or your applications.

 We can use pre-baked images but there's a problem with that, the creation of pre-baked images is